roman-milk/roman-milk.github.io/the-corner-office.md

   "Put your PJ's on you are spending the rest of the night in the corner," I said.

   Laura slowly got to her feet, a very contrite, humbled, sore, young lady.
 She started towards her mother rubbing her fanny and sobbing.
 Laura's I'm to old attitude gone.
-Report_Story #1